 Image: On the equinox, Earth’s two hemispheres are receiving the Sun’s rays about equally.

-What Happens at the March Equinox?
+What Happens on the March Equinox?

 On the March Equinox, the Sun crosses the celestial equator from south to north.
 It’s called the “celestial equator” because it’s an imaginary line in the sky above the Earth’s equator.